Our impact 2025

 Now more than ever, schools in the UK are facing pressing challenges, including record levels of persistent absence, increasing pupil needs relating to SEND and mental health concerns, widening social inequality gaps in attainment and a break in the social bond between schools and families as a long tail impact of the Covid-19 pandemic lockdowns.

-Interventions which utilise sport and physical activity can be a powerful tool to re-engage students in their learning and strengthen the bond between pupil and teacher.
+Interventions which utilise sport and physical activity can be a powerful tool to re-engage students in their learning and strengthen the connection between pupil and teacher.
 As a result of participating in one of our programmes in the last academic year, those involved reported the following results:

 59%